VictoriaMetrics/VictoriaMetrics/docs/guides/migrate-from-influx.md

 ### Basic concepts

-Let's take a closer look on querying specific with the following data sample:
+Let's take a closer look at querying specific with the following data sample:

 ```sql
 foo